University of Ibadan Law Student Bags Second-Class Upper After Waiting 5 Years for Admission

 - According to the fresh law graduate, she stayed at home for five years after her secondary school studies while waiting to gain admission

-- While she graduated with a second-class honours degree, the lady had first studied history, which she completed with a first-class degree
+- While she graduated with a second-class honours degree, the lady had first studied history in her first year before crossing over to study law from her second year

-Dauda Ideraoluwa, a University of Ibadan law student, is a degree hotter as she graduated from the institution with flying colours.
+Dauda Ideraoluwa, a University of Ibadan law student, has graduated from the institution with flying colours after years of struggle and dedication.

-The law graduate shared her story on X as she celebrated her graduation.
+The law graduate shared her story on X as she celebrated her academic achievement.

 Source: Twitter

-Dauda, in a viral tweet on February 17, revealed that she stayed at home for five years after her secondary school education in pursuit of university admission.
+Dauda, in a viral X post on February 17, revealed that she stayed at home for five years after her secondary school education in pursuit of university admission.

 Dauda noted that her five years studying law were intense, recounting trekking from Agbowo to her faculty on an empty stomach.